trdischat/grouproll/README.md

 # Group Rolls for D&D 5e

 The primary purpose of this module is to facilitate group ability and skill check rolls per the D&D 5e Player's Handbook, page 175: *"If at least half the group succeeds, the whole group succeeds."*  It also displays the rolls for each individual token, and therefore can be used to roll individual saving throws for an entire groups of tokens at once.
-It was not intended to be used to automate combat or apply damage.
+It was not intended to be used to automate combat.
 There are far better tools for that, such as [midi-QoL](https://foundryvtt.com/packages/midi-qol).
+However, a new feature (not yet illustrated here) lets you apply a fixed amount of damage or healing to all tokens in the list.

 ## Launching the Application and Selecting Tokens

 The module adds two buttons to the Token menu on the left of the canvas.
 Group skill and ability checks can be launched by selecting tokens, then clicking the relevant group roll button.
 The window can be left open, and it will update automatically if the token selection is changed.
 The "PCs" button will select all player character tokens on the canvas.
+Individual tokens can be deselected by clicking the "x" next to the token name.
+Double-clicking a token's name opens the token's character sheet.

 The "Pass" button toggles the display between all selected tokens or only those tokens with successful rolls, while the "Fail" button toggles the display between all selected tokens or only those tokens with failed rolls.
-Individual tokens can be deselected by clicking the "x" next to the token name.
+A new feature (not yet shown in the illustration below) lets you apply a fixed amount of damage or healing to all tokens currently displayed in the dialog.
+So to apply the same amount of damage to all tokens that failed a saving throw, for example, click the "Fail" button to display on those tokens that failed their roll, then enter the amount of damage and click the apply damage button.

 ![App](images/App.jpg)

 ## Selecting Roll Options

 Skills and abilities are selected from the dropdowns.
 If desired, the DC for the roll can be entered.
-If the DC is set, a successful roll is colored green, while a failed roll is colored red.
-If the DC is not set, natural 20 rolls are highlighted in green, while natural 1 rolls are highlighted in red.
+A successful roll is colored green, while a failed roll is colored red.

 Advantage, disadvantage, and situational bonuses can be set individually for each token.
 The "Reset" button clears advantage, bonuses, and rolls for all tokens.
 The "Roll" button rolls for all tokens at once, taking into account all advantage and bonus settings, then calculates the minimum roll achieved by at least half of the group.